 This summer, four students from the Georgetown University Master’s in Technology Management program went a long way toward proving that axiom by taking on an intensive project called the Tableau Student Data Challenge as part of their final project, or Capstone.

 Dividing into two teams of two students each, the participants had just eight weeks to create a dashboard that responded to one of two challenges: 1) Identify the top causes of homelessness and relate these to issues such as housing costs, health condition, and overall income level; or 2) Create a tool that helps veterans analyze and measure the advantages and availability of educational programs covered by the GI Bill®.

 “What did we learn from this first iteration?
-That complex problems—such as understanding the homeless issue or delineating the many higher-education opportunities available for veterans—rarely have simple solutions,” said Maria Trujillo, faculty director for the Technology Management program.
+That complex problems—such as understanding the homeless issue or delineating the many higher-education opportunities available for veterans—rarely have simple solutions,” said Maria Trujillo, former faculty director of the Technology Management program.